hhenry99/gym-management-system/README.md

     1) config // Creating constants and database connection
     2) crud // All of the pages regarding adding, updating, and deleting data
     3) css // CSS folder
-    4) images // Folder stores images that are being upload
+    4) images // Folder to stores images
+        1) admin // Folder store images that admin uploads
+        2) trainer // Folder to store image that trainer uploads
+        3) member //Folder to store member images
-    5) partials // folder to store pages that are being reuse over and over again
+    6) partials // folder to store pages that are being reuse over and over again

 2) database // database script and model is stored here